 F.14.
-May the assessor accept a claim with the signatures and social Revised security numbers of two or more related or unrelated coowner- occupants of a single dwelling?
-Answer: Yes.
+Revised May the assessor accept a claim with the signatures and social security numbers of two or more related or unrelated coowner-

+Answer:

+Yes.
 The law states that an owner-occupant must file.
-Only one name and social security number must be reported to the state except that where there is a spouse , the spouse's number is also to be reported.
+Only one name and social security number must be reported to the state except that where there is a spouse, the spouse's number is also to be reported.
 However, the assessor may accept a claim with all coowner-occupant's names and social security numbers.